selwynpolit/d9book/book/drush.md

   }
 ```

 Here is an example command (`search_api:enable`) from Search_API.
 This is an excerpt from `web/modules/contrib/search_api/src/Commands/SearchApiCommands.php`.
-Looking at the annotation you can see all the details of the command as well as the aliases.
+Looking at the annotation, you can see all the details of the command as well as the aliases.
 This annotation provides the ability to issue the command `drush search_api:enable`.
 The aliases allow you to use `drush sapi-en` or `drush search-api-enable` as well.
-Note.
-You can always add aliases etc. like `drush @apc.dev sapi-en`.
+Note, you can always add aliases etc. like `drush @apc.dev sapi-en`.

 ```php
 /**